 30-50 S. Colorado Blvd.

 The CPHCA, the developer, and adjacent neighbors recently reached agreement regarding the rezoning of this former church site.
 Documents have been signed to restrict development to no more than 11 duplexes (22 units) with a maximum height of 35 feet.
 Units will have enclosed 2 car garages.
 The property will be accessed by a private alley between Albion and Colorado Blvd and will include a small internal lane.
 Visitor parking will be available along this lane.
 This rezoning request will go before city council for a public hearing on March 12.
-Per the developers, demolition of the church is tentatively scheduled for January.
-2018.
-Here is the current concept plan.
+Per the developers, demolition of the church is tentatively scheduled for January, 2018.

 The City Council approved the rezoning of this church property to a PUD based on the G-RH-3 with waivers designation on March 12th.
 The developers are working with the City agencies for approval of their site plan.
 Sue Bollman, a nearby neighbor and member of the Assn’s BOD, has been in contact with them and informed that, due to asbestos, the demolition of the church will probably not happen until late this year (2018).